- Home

 The SDLC provides structure so that complex software can be built reliably.
 Different models (waterfall, agile, spiral) emphasize different approaches.

-Without a structured process, software projects frequently fail โ they're late, over budget, or don't meet user needs.
+Without a structured process, software projects frequently fail β they are late, over budget, or do not meet user needs.
+The SDLC provides a framework that helps teams deliver quality software predictably, regardless of project size.

 Agile doesn't mean 'no planning.'
 It means shorter cycles with frequent feedback, not chaos.